ainhoapergon/isa2024-healthcalc/README.md

 ## BDD Tests using Cucumber

+We have two feature archives for every user story: "bmr.feature" and "idealw.feature".
+Also we have the Step Definitions according to each scenario.

-In file "doc" we can see the implementation of the BDD tests using cucumber.
-When executing them all, we get the following exit in console:
+In file "output_tests.txt" inside "doc", we can check out the exit in console when running the BDD tests using cucumber:

 ![Tests image](./images/testsCucumber.png "Cucumber tests")

-We can check out the full on "output_tests.txt".